Rachel F. Barr

 Interests: stress, early adversity, daily experiences, health, psychoneuroimmunology, biological and behavioral pathways, protective factors, adolescence

 Interests: Relational Thinking and Reasoning; Creativity; Educational Neuroscience (especially in real-world STEM classrooms); Spatial Cognition; Intelligence; Learning; Neural Representation and Representational Change; Cognitive Neurogenetics; The Cognition of Belief; Facilitating creative intelligence via cognitive and neural interventions.

 Anna D. Johnson

-Assistant Professor - Child Development & Public Policy
+Associate Professor - Child Development & Public Policy

 Interests: Child development; public policy; early environmental influences on vulnerable children's development (poverty, early care and education, early intervention).

 Assistant Professor - Psychology of Health and Well-Being